coralproject/xenia/README.md

 4) Tell xenia which database you want to use:

-Make a copy of `config/dev.cfg` and then edit your version to set the appropriate values.
+Make your own copy of `config/dev.cfg` - `config/foo.cfg` - into the `config/` directory.
+Edit your version to set the appropriate values.
 Finally source your edited cfg file to create and set the environment variables:

 ```
 source $GOPATH/src/github.com/coralproject/xenia/config/[thefile].cfg